-This report is presented as an economic development plan.
+This component of the comprehensive plan is presented as an economic development plan.
 It includes the various components required and desired for an official "economic development element" of the Comprehensive Plan, but also lays out a number of specific recommendations for future action.
+Suggested actions and policy proposals have been prioritized, with near term, high priority actions listed under "Recommendations".
+Actions under "Other Considerations" are either lower priority, mid to long term time frames, or kept simply to document for re-consideration at some future date.
 Report contents are outlined below.
 Combined, the bold items constitute the official "Element."

+- I. Introduction

-- Purpose of Economic Development
+- O Purpose of Economic Development

-- Relationship of the Economic Development Element to Other Comp.
-Plan Elements
+- Relationship of the Economic Development Element to Other Comprehensive Plan Elements

+- Organization of Document

-- Economic Profile
+- II.
+Economic Profile

-- Historical Economic Context
+- O Historical Economic Context

-- Current Situation
+- O Current Economic Context

-- o Demographic, Business, Revenue and other Economic Data Sets
+- Economic Drivers

+- Demographic Information

+- Related/Supportive Factors

-- Key Assets and Challenges
+- III.
+Key Strengths and Challenges

-- Summary of Public Input

-- Vision, Strategies and Actions (Narrative)
+- IV.
+Vision, Strategies and Actions

-- Proposed Action Plan Development and Implementation Structure
+- V. Appendix

 The document, in its entirety, should serve as an updatable information resource not just for municipal entities, but for the many non-profit and other community organizations working to maintain a high level of socio-economic vitality within the islands.
-Copies of this document should be made available at County and Town offices, as well as the various island libraries.
+Copies of this document will be made available at County and Town offices, as well as the various island libraries.